mwvgroup/pittgoogle-client/docs/source/listings.rst

       - Table
       - Description

-    * - lsst_simulated
+    * - lsst
-      - alerts_v9_0
+      - alerts_v10_0
-      - Simulated alert data for LSST schema version 9.0.
-This table is an archive of the lsst-alerts-simulated Pub/Sub stream, excluding image cutouts and metadata.
+      - Alert data for LSST schema version 10.0.
+This table is an archive of the lsst-alerts Pub/Sub stream, excluding image cutouts and metadata.
 It has the same schema as the original alert bytes (except cutouts), including nested and repeated fields.
 The fields `kafkaPublishTimestamp` and `healpix9`, `healpix19`, and `healpix29` are included to support time-based partitioning and spatial clustering, respectively.

-    * - lsst_simulated
+    * - lsst
       - upsilon
       - Results from UPSILoN's (Kim \& Bailer-Jones, 2015) multi-class classification results (e.g., RR Lyrae, Cepheid, Type II Cepheid, Delta Scuti star, eclipsing binary, long-period variable, etc.).
 Contains